tatkins1/clarityctf2017/bughunting/README.md

 Note: access to the staging site will only be available when on the Clarity network, so only on-site during the competition.

-Report basic scenarios that caused any errors you encounterm including items such as:
+Report basic scenarios that caused any errors you encounter including items such as:
 * Description of error
 * Browser
 * Browser version